mobile app bar

 NASCAR Cup Series driver Shane van Gisbergen (88) celebrates after winning the NASCAR Toyota / Save Mart 350 at Sonoma Raceway.

-There’s no question that Chase Elliott is a member of the Shane van Gisbergen fan club.
-SVG has won four of this season’s first five road course races in the NASCAR Cup Series (and finished sixth in the other road course outing).
+Chase Elliott is a member of the Shane van Gisbergen fan club.
+SVG has won four of this season’s first five road course races in the NASCAR Cup Series and finished sixth when he failed to reach Victory Lane.

-Starting from the outside pole, the Trackhouse Racing driver—whose previous triumphs this year came at Mexico City, Chicago (street race), Sonoma, and Watkins Glen—has a chance to win a fifth road course event this Sunday at the Charlotte Roval.
+SVS is starting from the outside pole this Sunday.
+So the Trackhouse Racing driver, whose previous triumphs this year came at Mexico City, Chicago (street race), Sonoma, and Watkins Glen, has a chance to win a fifth road course event at the Charlotte Roval.

-Before the Kiwi driver came along, Elliott was considered among the top road course drivers on the Cup circuit.
-But he has watched as van Gisbergen has taken that title away with his domination on road and street courses.
+Before the New Zealand driver came along, Elliott was considered the top road course driver on the Cup circuit.
+But he has watched almost in awe as van Gisbergen took that title away with his domination.

-“I’ve always been a fan of if a guy’s dominating something, so what?
-Writers and fans should celebrate that, and then us as competitors should figure out how can we make ourselves better to try and recapture where the bar has been set.”
+“I’ve always been a fan of if a guy dominating something, so what?
+Writers and fans should celebrate that, and then us as competitors should figure out how we can make ourselves better to try and recapture where the bar has been set,” he added.

-Much of the reason why SVG has succeeded so quickly on NASCAR road courses is that the New Zealand native was used to so many road courses in his previous racing stint in the Australian V8 Super Car Series, where he won three championships before flying over the Pacific Ocean to try his hand at NASCAR racing.
+SVG has succeeded so quickly on NASCAR’s road courses because he was used to so many street courses in his previous racing stint in the Australian V8 Supercar Series.
+Van Gisbergen won three championships there before flying over the Pacific to try his hand at NASCAR racing.

 Granted, SVG has struggled learning American ovals, but he’s slowly getting there.
-For example, last Sunday at Kansas, he finished 10th, his career best finish on a Cup oval.
+Last Sunday at Kansas, for instance, he finished 10th, his career best finish on a Cup oval.

 “He has certainly raised the bar in a lot of ways on the road courses,” Elliott said.
-“Why is that?
-He’s a great talent, no question.
-He has a number of years of experience driving cars very similar to this.
 So, I think you just give credit where it’s due, and I think he’s a good racer.
 He’s always raced me with a lot of respect, and from my perspective, I just want to get better and try to put myself and our team in the ballpark to go up there and run with it.”

-In Elliott’s seven Cup starts at the Roval, the Hendrick Motorsports driver has two wins, three top fives, and five top 10 finishes, while SVG has only one start at the unique track, finishing seventh in last year’s race there.
-It remains to be seen how either of the two drivers will handle the Charlotte infield and banking this time around.
+SVG has only one start at the unique track, finishing seventh in last year’s race there.
+It remains to be seen how the two drivers handle the Charlotte infield and banking this time around.

 Post Edited By:Rahul Ahluwalia